North Borneo Chartered Company: Tasks

-The first governor of North Borneo, William Hood Treacher, devoted himself especially to the elimination of slavery.
+The first governor of North Borneo, William Hood Treacher, devoted himself to the elimination of slavery.
 However, the land laws issued by him in no way respected the traditional land rights of the inhabitants.
 The second governor, Charles Vandeleur Creagh, in 1888, issued several proclamations that largely secured foreigners' access to land.
 A board of directors in London determined the tasks of the company over the governors.
 Locally, directors over-ruled the governor's instructions.
 The company established a state power, issued laws (proclamations), recruited Sikh policemen from northern India.
 Courts were set up to enforce the laws.
 Furthering the economic exploitation of the area was the construction of a railway line (North Borneo Railway) from Jesselton to Weston and Melalap, the promotion of trade and the establishment of plantations.
 Effective from 1 March 1883, the periodical North Borneo Herald and Official Gazette was published to disseminate the decisions of the Court of Directors, both within the administrative units of North Borneo, and the company's shareholders and investors.

 Territory

 A major contribution to the consolidation of the administrative area was made by William Hood Treacher.
-In tough negotiations with the White Rajahs, he managed to bring territories to the company that were not included in the original leases.
-These includes Pengalat (1883), Klias Peninsular (1884), Mantanani (1885), Padas (1889) and the area of Sipitang, Bongawan to Tuaran (1889).
-From 1889, the island of Labuan was also part of the company administrative territory.
+In negotiations with the White Rajahs, he managed to bring territories to the company that were not included in the original leases.
+These include Pengalat (1883), the Klias Peninsula (1884), Mantanani (1885), Padas (1889) and the area of Sipitang, Bongawan to Tuaran (1889).
+From 1889, the island of Labuan was also part of the company's administrative territory.

 Although the Netherlands had already installed a trading post in Borneo shortly after the founding of the Dutch East India Company, there were no noteworthy activities by the Dutch on the east coast of northern Borneo.
 This changed in 1846 when the Dutch signed a contract with the Sultan of Bulungan, who assured the Dutch control of the area.
-At the instigation of the Dutch, the sultan married his son in 1867 with the daughter of the Sultan of Tarakan, whereby the Dutch sphere of influence finally reached the region around Tawau.
+At the instigation of the Dutch, the Sultan married his son with the daughter of the Sultan of Tarakan in 1867, whereby the Dutch sphere of influence reached the region around Tawau.
 The north of the Dutch area which overlapped with an area that was claimed by the Sultanate of Sulu for themselves.
-A conflict with the British was therefore inevitable when in 1878 the Sultan of Sulu placed the southern boundary of his land for tax to Overbeck on the Sibuku River.
+A conflict with the British was therefore inevitable when in 1878 the Sultan of Sulu placed the southern boundary of his land for cession to Overbeck on the Sibuku River.
 In settling the border disputes, the company negotiated with the Dutch from the 1880s onwards to define the boundary between the area granted by the Sultan of Sulu and the area claimed by the Dutch on the basis of the treaty with the Sultan of Bulungan.
-On 20 January 1891, they finally agreed on a line along 4°10' north latitude – which corresponded to a central division of the island of Sebatik.
+On 20 January 1891, they agreed on a line along 4°10' north latitude – which corresponded to a central division of the island of Sebatik.

 On 5 January 1905, the company territory of Lawas – a controversial border area of the province of Clark was relinquished to the neighbouring Sarawak and in exchange for “certain coal fields at the Brunei Bay”.